FUB-HCC/WhiteBoard-Implementation-Examples/README.md

     `java p2p.Peer 12344 localhost 12345`

 Each edit on the Whiteboard of a Peer is broadcasted to all others.
 An edit has a logical time-stamp, and every Peer records a sorted array of all edits to generate a consistent state of the Whiteboard.
+The **Whiteboard** class is the shared instance between the different Threads, where the data abound the Peer2Peer network and the Whiteboard ist stored and loaded.
+The **PeerConnection** class takes care of all communication on one socket connection, and is running a thread the receive broadcasted edits from the connected Peer.